From Statistics Explained

 In a Communication addressing ‘water scarcity and droughts’ (COM(2007) 414 final), the European Commission identified an initial set of policy options to be taken at European, national and regional levels to address water scarcity within the EU.
 This set of proposed policies aims to move the EU towards a water-efficient and water-saving economy, as both the quality and availability of water are of major concern in many regions.

-In efforts to reduce pollutants discharged into the environment with wastewater, the EU has implemented legislation on ‘urban wastewater treatment’ (Directive 1991/271/EC).
-The pollution of rivers, lakes and groundwater and water quality is affected by human activities such as industrial production, household discharges, or arable farming; a report (COM(2007) 120 final) on ‘the protection of waters against pollution by nitrates from agricultural sources’ was issued in March 2007.
+In an effort to reduce pollutants discharged into the environment with wastewater, the EU has implemented legislation on ‘urban wastewater treatment’ (Directive 1991/271/EC).
+The pollution of rivers, lakes and groundwater and water quality is affected by human activities such as industrial production, household discharges, or arable farming; a report (COM(2007) 120 final) on ‘the protection of waters against pollution by nitrates from agricultural sources’ was released in March 2007.

 Another aspect of water quality relates to coastal bathing waters.
-The European Commission and the EEA present an annual bathing water report – the latest of these covers information for 2011 and shows that 93.1 % of Europe’s coastal bathing waters and 89.9 % of its inland bathing waters met the minimum water quality standards.
-It is anticipated that legislation concerning the ‘management of bathing water quality’ (Directive 2006/7/EC) will provide for a more proactive approach to informing the public about water quality; it was transposed into national law in 2008 but Member States have until December 2014 to implement it.
+The European Commission and the EEA present an annual bathing water report.
+The latest of these — the 2013 report — covers information for 2012 and shows that more than 95 % of the EU-27’s coastal bathing waters and 91 % of its inland bathing waters met the minimum water quality standards.
+It is anticipated that legislation concerning the ‘management of bathing water quality’ (Directive 2006/7/EC) will provide for a more proactive approach to informing the public about water quality; it was transposed into national law in 2008 but EU Member States have until December 2014 to implement it.